Seven Sweethearts: Music

 Although sometimes tagged as a musical, all the songs in the film are diegetic, with no unheard accompaniment to the songs, and all with Billie as soloist.
 They include an English version ("There Is a Dreamboat on High") of a berceuse (Wiegenlied/lullaby), long attributed (and in the film) to Mozart, but it was in fact composed by Friedrich Fleischmann (Schlafe, mein Prinzchen, schlaf ein, 1799).

 A scene in which a pianist lodger plays a melody to lull the hotelier to sleep features "Rock-a-bye Baby", derived from the English ballad "Lillibullero", itself derived from the quickstep section of a march by Henry Purcell.
 At a climactic moment in the tulip festival the aria "Je suis Titania" (from the French opera Mignon) is heard.
 Other songs featuring Kathryn Grayson as soloist include "You and the Waltz and I", and "Little Tingle Tangle Toes", both written by the team of Walter Jurmann (music) and Paul Francis Webster (lyrics), and "Tulip Time", by Burton Lane (music) and Ralph Freed (lyrics).

 Reception

-According to MGM records the film earned $638,000 in the U.S. and Canada and $1,048,000 elsewhere (a rarity for MGM, as most films earned more money domestically until after World War II), returning a profit of $364,000.
+According to MGM records the film earned $638,000 in the U.S. and Canada and $1,048,000 worldwide (a rarity for MGM, as most films earned more money domestically until after World War II) for a profit of $364,000.